 Nowhere gets rated unless it’s stylish and that doesn’t mean expensive.
 The local bar down the road can have style!

-The categories are each scored out of 5 points using our proprietary guidelines, audits and questionnaire.
-The scores are then aggregated into a final number of points and equated to BBS Ticks the maximum being three, just like a Michelin Star.
+The categories are each scored out of 5 points and then aggregated into a final number of BBS Ticks, the maximum being three, just like a Michelin Star.

 Join the BBS Movement